 The Role of Equity in Your Vehicle’s Exemption Status

 Determining whether your car counts as exempt or non-exempt boils down to calculating the equity you have in it—basically, what the car is worth minus any debts secured by it.
-If this amount falls under the applicable exemption amounts provided by either federal or state exemptions (Texas allows debtors to choose which set they use), then your vehicle will likely be considered exempt property.
+If this amount falls under the applicable exemption amounts provided by either state or federal exemptions (Texas allows debtors to choose which set they use), then your vehicle will likely be considered exempt property.

 To figure this out, you’ll need to gauge the car’s present market price, using tools such as Kelley Blue Book to nail down precise fair market values.